2020 Annual Report

 Executive Services Division: The EXECUTIVE SERVICES DIVISION, commanded by Captain David Kelly, manages Planning and Accreditation, Media Relations, the Chaplain program and acts as the liaison to the Sheriff.

 Planning and Accreditation, managed by Deputy Director Laurie Coyle, writes and maintains the policy contained in the CCSO’s Administrative and Operational Manual and ensures the CCSO maintains its internationally recognized accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-The Agency continues to maintain the highest standards and continues to earn a Gold Standard of Excellence.
+The Agency continues to maintain the highest standards and earned a Gold Standard of Excellence during the 2020 CALEA audit.

 The Agency’s Grant Coordinator researches, applies for and maintains grants the agency uses to fund vital projects necessary to complete our mission.
-This year, the agency applied for and was awarded over $1.2 million in grants.
+In 2020, the agency was awarded $1,918,835 in grants.

 The Media Relations Office coordinates the distribution of information about police investigations, crime prevention, and CCSO events to the news media and public.
 The office issues regular press releases; manages the content of the CCSO’s website; produces the Annual Report, an internal newsletter, advertisements, brochures, posters, and fliers; and manages the CCSO’s social media accounts.
-At the end of 2019, the CCSO reached over 68,000 people through Facebook, Twitter, Instagram, and Nextdoor.
+At the end of 2020, the CCSO had more than 80,000 followers combined on Facebook, Twitter, Instagram, and Nextdoor.

 Local clergymen offer guidance and inspiration to CCSO personnel and the public through Chaplain Services.
 Chaplains minister to CCSO personnel in times of personal need or strife and provide comfort to those who are injured or afflicted.
 They accompany officers who must notify families of the death of a loved one and would assist in notifying the family of an officer who was seriously injured or slain.
 Chaplains also provide invocations and benedictions at CCSO ceremonies.

 Administrative Services Division: The CCSO is committed to maintaining a highly qualified workforce, to utilizing financial resources efficiently, and to maintain thorough and accurate record keeping.
-The ADMINISTRATIVE SERVICES DIVISION, commanded by Captain Ronald Farrell, is responsible for helping the CCSO meet its strict personnel, budgetary, and records management standards.
+The ADMINISTRATIVE SERVICES DIVISION, commanded by Captain Kevin Leahy, is responsible for helping the CCSO meet its strict personnel, budgetary, and records management standards.

 The Human Resources Section, managed by Deputy Director Brian Daniels, handles administrative personnel tasks for potential and current employees.
 Once the Human Resources Section determines an applicant meets position requirements, the Pre-Employment Investigations Unit performs an extensive background investigation of the applicant.
 The unit’s mission is to ensure only the applicants with the highest levels of integrity are awarded positions with the CCSO.
 Background investigations involve polygraphs, psychological examinations, physical examinations, and drug screenings.